Phosphate-buffered saline

 Phosphate-buffered saline (PBS) is a buffer solution (pH ~ 7.4) commonly used in biological research.
 It is a water-based salt solution containing disodium hydrogen phosphate, sodium chloride and, in some formulations, potassium chloride and potassium dihydrogen phosphate.
 The buffer helps to maintain a constant pH.
-The osmolarity and ion concentrations of the solutions match those of the human body (isotonic).
+The osmolarity and ion concentrations of the solutions are isotonic, meaning they match those of the human body.